 Cycling Central understands that Guam will vote for Turtur forcing such a situation occurring.
 A split federation would hardly be a good look, more so with the two biggest member federations wishes being rejected.

-Turtur told Cycling Central he wasn't surprised to not be renominated by Cycling Australia and BikeNZ but felt he was doing a good job and had every intention of continuing in the role pending re-election.
+Turtur told Cycling Central he wasn't surprised not to be renominated by Cycling Australia and BikeNZ but felt he was doing a good job and had every intention of continuing in the role pending re-election.

 "There's no reason for me to stand down.